Arnnav-A/207-Project/README.md

 ## Problem Domain

-Out team's project is about travel recommendations/places to visit based on a destination city.
+Our team's project is about travel recommendations/places to visit based on a destination city.

 ## Project Overview